 - Only bidders who meet all 5 metrics in the evaluation section should submit a proposal.

 - All questions from above must be answered in order to be considered.

-- Description of the vendor that includes a general overview, names and credentials of the team, number of full-time employees.
+- Description of the vendor that includes a general overview, names, and credentials of the team, and number of full-time employees.

-- Bidders must include a budget of all proposed services, deliverables and tasks.
+- Bidders must include a budget for all proposed services, deliverables, and tasks.

 - A proposed schedule must also be included and clearly expressed.